 Almanzo Wilder is faced with the task of proposing marriage to a Tsundere.
 He rises to the challenge.
 Keep in mind that, as Laura later points out, they've been courting for three years by now.

-Almanzo: "Your hand is so small... [collecting himself] I was thinking if you might like to be engaged."
+Almanzo: "Your hand is so small... [collecting himself] I was wondering if you would like an engagement ring."

-Laura: "That would depend on who asked me."
+Laura: "That would depend on who gave it to me."

 Almanzo: "If I should?"